 - When Should You Speak with Your Landlord When Selling Your Business?

-- Being Prepared When Selling Your Business
+- Being Prepared When Selling Your Business In California

 Why Negotiating with Your Landlord is Important When Selling Your Business

-The first and probably most important reason to negotiate with your landlord if you plan to sell your business is that the number one reason the deal breaks down between a seller and a buyer is that the landlord kills the deal.
-As the owner of the business, you have built many assets of value in your business.
-If you rent or lease the real estate that the business operates from and you have a written lease you will almost without exception need the permission of the landlord to transfer the lease.
+The first and probably most important reason to negotiate with your landlord is that the number one reason the deal breaks down between a Seller and a Buyer is that the landlord kills the deal.
+As the owner of the business, you have built numerous valuable assets within your organization.

 Reviewing Your Commercial Lease When Selling Your Business